 That doesn’t mean developers can’t use License Zero to get paid for work over time.
 As mentioned above, developers have complete control over whether to make new contributions under an existing licensing identifier, or create a new one.
 Developers can create new identifiers for each new major release of a project, or even for each new month.
 It’s up to developers to communicate those choices to users, if they like, so users know what to expect.
 As a baseline, License Zero’s licenses and terms only grant licenses for the software developers have already made, in the past.
 But licenses for past work don’t expire in the future.

-Waivers work a bit like freebie private licenses.
-Developers can use the command line interface to generate signed waivers, for specific people, that let them out of
+Freebies are free private licenses with optional time limits.
+Developers can use the command line interface to generate signed freebies for specific people that last for a set number of days or forever.

-You might like to issue waivers to reward other contributors to your project who make their work available under a permissive license, for parallel licensing, extend the free trial period for projects under Prosperity, or to resolve a question about whether a particular use will trigger the commercial-use time limit.
+You might like to gives freebies to reward other contributors to your project who make their work available under a permissive license, for parallel licensing, extend the free trial period for projects under Prosperity, or to resolve a question about whether a particular use will trigger the commercial-use time limit.
 It’s entirely up to you.

-licensezero.com is a website and API for selling private licenses, closing relicense deals, and generating waivers.
+licensezero.com is a website and API for selling private licenses, closing relicense deals, and generating freebies.

 You can think of licensezero.com as a kind of Internet vending machine.
 As a contributor, you can make a deal with the operator of the vending machine to stock it with private licenses and relicense deals for sale.
 The vending machine then handles taking payment and spitting out licenses on your behalf.